 Richard Dixon returns his AT&T phone after filing an insurance claim.
 But the carrier is charging him for a new handset anyway.
 Why?

-Michelle Wu is billed for an extra month of AT&T service.
+Michelle Wu’s final AT&T bill includes an extra month of service.
 She pays it, hoping to get refunded.
 But the money never comes.
 Now what?

 When AT&T offers Enaruna Aideyan a special rate for two Samsung Galaxy S8+ phones, he jumps on it.
 Then AT&T refuses to honor the deal.
 What’s going on?

 Sharon Pettibone’s AT&T phone stops working.
 Good thing it’s under warranty.
 Not-so-good: AT&T confuses it with another returned phone, charging her $749.
 Is this phone problem fixable?

 After Chung Seop Song cancels his AT&T internet account, the bills keep coming.
 What about that notice that said he had zero balance due?
 Does that mean anything?

 AT&T, Disney and Southwest Airlines have won top honors in the 2018 Elliott Readers’ Choice Customer Service Awards, an annual recognition of companies that offer outstanding customer support and service.

 When Judd Hollander switches cable companies, Charter agrees to pay his early termination fee.
 Only problem?
 AT&T, his former subscription TV company, won’t tell him how much he paid in writing.
 Can this advocate help?